psychemedia/island-storynotes/worsley/richard_easy.md

 Mr. =.
 50 © sir Richard, I will, give you---The maiden's wish, the.

-_ wife's delight, and the widow" 8 la mentation.“
+_ wife's delight, and the widow" 8 la mentation."

 Omnes.
 Bravo, bravo.